 Surely things will happen to my people as happened earlier to Israelites, they will resemble each other like one shoe in a pair resembles the other to the extent that if anyone among the Israelites has openly committed adultery to his mother there will be some who will do this in my Ummah as well.
 Verily, the Israelites were divided into 72 sections but my people will be divided into 73 sections, all of them will be in the fire except one.

-Further detailing the moral state of the people who claim to follow Islam in those days, the Holy Prophetsa said:
+Further detailing the moral state of the Muslims in those days, the Holy Prophetsa said:

 There will come a time upon the people when nothing will remain of Islam except its name and nothing will remain of the Quran except its inscription.
 Their mosques will be splendidly furnished but will be devoid of guidance.
 Their divines will be the worst people under the heaven and strife will issue from and avert to them.